 The MTN National MTB Series taps deeply into the South African devotion to the sport of mountain biking.

-Billed as 'the most prestigious mountain bike series in Africa', it's a 5-event National Cup series of cross-country and downhill races and a 7-event National Marathon series.
+Billed as 'the most prestigious mountain bike series in Africa', it's a five-event National Cup series of cross-country and downhill races and a seven-event National Marathon series.
 All the events hold international status, so those who do well here earn prized overseas ranking points as well.

-The venues included in the 2012 MTN National MTB Series include:
+The venues in the annual MTN National MTB Series include:

 - Tulbagh, Western Cape: a beautiful, mountainous part of the Cape winelands;

-- Sabie, Mpumalang: a country town in the Drakensberg, known for its variety of adventure activities;
+- Sabie, Mpumalanga: a country town in the Drakensberg, known for its variety of adventure activities;

 - Mabalingwe, Limpopo: near South Africa's powerhouse city, Johannesburg;